Hudson Pacific Properties (NYSE:HPP) Releases Q3 2021 Earnings Guidance

-Hudson Pacific Properties (NYSE:HPP) updated its third quarter 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $0.480-$0.500 for the period.
-The company issued revenue guidance of -.Hudson Pacific Properties also updated its FY 2021 guidance to $1.940-$2.000 EPS.

-A number of equities research analysts have recently weighed in on the company.
-Zacks Investment Research raised Hudson Pacific Properties from a hold rating to a buy rating and set a $31.00 price target for the company in a research note on Thursday, September 9th.
-Wolfe Research assumed coverage on Hudson Pacific Properties in a research note on Monday, June 14th.
-They set a peer perform rating and a $34.00 price target for the company.
-Mizuho reaffirmed a neutral rating and set a $29.00 price target on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
-Finally, Piper Sandler raised Hudson Pacific Properties from a neutral rating to an overweight rating and raised their price target for the stock from $30.00 to $36.00 in a research note on Monday, June 14th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, Hudson Pacific Properties has an average rating of Hold and an average target price of $29.88.
+Several brokerages recently weighed in on HPP.
+Zacks Investment Research raised shares of Hudson Pacific Properties from a hold rating to a buy rating and set a $31.00 target price for the company in a research note on Thursday, September 9th.
+Wolfe Research began coverage on shares of Hudson Pacific Properties in a research note on Monday, June 14th.
+They issued a peer perform rating and a $34.00 target price for the company.
+Mizuho reissued a neutral rating and issued a $29.00 target price on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
+Piper Sandler raised shares of Hudson Pacific Properties from a neutral rating to an overweight rating and boosted their target price for the company from $30.00 to $36.00 in a research note on Monday, June 14th.
+Finally, Morgan Stanley cut their target price on shares of Hudson Pacific Properties from $26.00 to $24.00 and set an underweight rating for the company in a research note on Thursday.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Hudson Pacific Properties presently has an average rating of Hold and an average price target of $29.63.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Monday, September 20th will be issued a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a yield of 3.70%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Investors of record on Monday, September 20th will be given a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a dividend yield of 3.77%.
 The ex-dividend date is Friday, September 17th.
-Hudson Pacific Properties’s dividend payout ratio (DPR) is currently 52.36%.
+Hudson Pacific Properties’s dividend payout ratio is currently 52.36%.

-In other Hudson Pacific Properties news, Director Richard B. Fried sold 11,000 shares of the firm’s stock in a transaction that occurred on Friday, August 27th.
-The stock was sold at an average price of $26.39, for a total value of $290,290.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Company insiders own 3.02% of the company’s stock.
+In related news, Director Richard B. Fried sold 11,000 shares of the company’s stock in a transaction that occurred on Friday, August 27th.
+The stock was sold at an average price of $26.39, for a total transaction of $290,290.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Corporate insiders own 3.02% of the company’s stock.

 About Hudson Pacific Properties